 If a consumer has lost out as a result of a mistake, there may be different types of compensation to consider.
 This page aims to help financial businesses understand our approach.

 Usually, we’ll tell you to put the customer back in the position they’d have been in if things hadn’t gone wrong.

 That can mean awarding money – for example, paying an insurance claim, or refunding a charge.
 But we may also tell you to do something that doesn’t involve money such as correcting information on a credit file, or reinstating a no-claims discount.

-And in some cases, we’ll award compensation for non-financial loss – for example, for the upset an issue has caused your customer.
+And in some cases, we’ll award compensation for non-financial loss – for example, for the distress or inconvenience an issue has caused your customer.

 Types of compensation we can award